SkyisAakash/MeetUs/README.md

 ## Functionalities:

+* Search:

+- User can use the searchbar to search both groups and events by selecting one of the options Groups/Calander.
+- The search updates the result in real-time as the user types.
+Event search results are sorted by date in fashion of most recent first.
+- Search results shows the groups/events of the user on top of more public groups/events
+- The search results of the event are sorted by the start_date of the event.

  * Users:

    - Create user accounts with secure authentication.
    - View their user profile in the profile option in dropdown menu.

    ![Userprofilegif](https://res.cloudinary.com/df4s95pqa/image/upload/v1529022955/Peek_2018-06-14_17-34.gif)

  * Groups: